Benjohn2001/l4_individual_project/timelog.md

 ### 18 Dec 2022

 *2.5 hour* Implemented change of group name, changed how i store groups and members, home now refreshing correctly

+### 2 Jan 2023

+*1.5 hour* Change group buttons on the home page to have firebase data, still bugs present *2 hour* Create basic clock with labels for sectors and firebase locations *1 hour* Add functionality to change the locations

+### 3 Jan 2023

+*5 hour* Re do clock with better ui and labels, now can upload an image for the clockface or a colour to fill the face